jackpopp/bundler/README.md

 const myModule = require('./my-module'); // this is a call expression
 ```

-We'll take a simple example and convert that to an AST with the AST Explorer:
+We'll take the simple example above and convert that to an AST with the AST Explorer:

-// Image goes here

 ```json
 {